Hello! It’s konkaz (@konkazuk) here.

 “I’m turning 28 next month.”

-It’s applied to describe the future event which is completely decided!
+“be + doing” is applied when the future event is completely decided!

-…is used to describe the future event which is decided at the point of speaking and is instantly carried out.
+…is used to mention the future event which is decided at the point of speaking and is instantly carried out.

-…is used to describe the future event which was decided before the moment of speaking (especially when you talk about your plan).
+…is used to mention the future event which was decided before the moment of speaking (especially when you talk about your schedule or plan)

 …is also used to express a prediction based on what you are seeing at the point.